Running a customer survey at your restaurant? Or some other survey?

 You can test scan the QR Code and put it on your promotional creatives easily.

 That’s it.
 You now know how to create a survey QR Code.
-Since a QR Code makes the user journey better, the response rate for your campaign will increase!
+Since a QR Code improves customer service and makes the user journey better, the response rate for your campaign will increase!

 b.
 How to see survey responses